 Debasement means lowering the value of a currency.
-Historically, debasing currencies meant mixing base metals with precious metal coins to lower their weight and lower their value.
+Historically, debasing currencies meant mixing base metals with precious metal coins to lower their weight and value.

-Today, governments can print more money when they don’t have enough output to keep up with inflation (increasing prices) or need more money for some other reason.
+Today, governments can print more money when they don’t have enough output to keep up with inflation (increasing prices) or need more money for other reasons.

 The government will print out new bills, which process is called "debasing."
 When printing new bills, it reduces the worth of the existing money in the market.
 This eventually causes inflation and can lead to market instabilities.